myfanwybr/javascript-challenge/README.md

 # javascript-challenge

-The objective of this challenge was to allow users to filter a table of data for specific values using a dataset of UFO Sightings in the US in January 2010.
+The objective of this challenge was to allow users to filter a table of data for specific values.
+The dataset is of UFO Sightings in the US from January 2010.

 This is the landing page: